 In 1947, Kelly gained admission to the American Academy of Dramatic Arts in New York (helped through the influence of her uncle George).

 In October 1947, she began her acting studies, diligently practising in her room at night; she would frequently use a tape recorder to practise her voice.
 She stayed at a local women’s hostel in Manhattan, and gaining little financial support from her parents, supplemented her income through taking on modelling jobs with the John Robert Powers modelling agency.
 She had begun part-time modelling since she was 12, and was frequently in demand for her photogenic good looks, poise and blonde hair.
 She was reported to be one of the highest paid models in New York at the time.

-She made her Broadway debut aged 19, in the The Father, by Strindberg.
-Her stage productions, attracted the attention of TV producers, who were beginning to branch out in the post-war golden era of TV drama.
-Delbert Mann choose Kelly to play Bethel Merriday, a drama adaption of a Sinclair Lewis novel.
-Kelly exposure on TV and the stage, led to offers of roles in films.
-Her first film roles was a minor role in Fourteen Hours (1951).
-The film gained Kelly little critical interest, however, the famous actor Gary Gooper was taken with the young and charming actress, stating that he felt she had something special that other actresses didn’t.
+She made her Broadway debut aged 19, in The Father, by Strindberg.
+Her stage productions attracted the attention of TV producers, who were beginning to branch out in the post-war golden era of TV drama.
+Delbert Mann chose Kelly to play Bethel Merriday, a drama adaption of a Sinclair Lewis novel.
+Kelly exposure on TV and the stage led to offers of roles in films.
+Her first film role was a minor part in Fourteen Hours (1951).
+The film gained Kelly little critical interest, however, the famous actor Gary Cooper was taken with the young and charming actress, stating that he felt she had something special that other actresses didn’t.
 With Cooper’s recommendation, she gained her first big role co-starring in High Noon (1952), with Gary Cooper himself.